tsunami416604/azure-docs.hu-hu/articles/virtual-machines/linux/postgresql-install.md

     delete from potluck where name=’John’;

 Ezzel törli a "János" sorban lévő összes információt.
-A kimenet a következőket eredményezi:
+A kimenet a következő:

 ![image](./media/postgresql-install/no8.png)